 - Season before and after cooking.
-To give my grilled vegetable kabobs maximum flavor, I season them with olive oil, salt, and pepper before I put them on the grill.
-Afterwards, I season to taste and drizzle them with a tasty dressing, sprinkle with fresh herbs, and serve them with a sauce.
+To give my grilled vegetables maximum flavor, I season them with olive oil, salt, and pepper before I put them on the grill.
+Afterwards, I season with salt and pepper to taste and drizzle them with a tasty dressing, sprinkle them with fresh herbs, and serve them with a sauce for dipping.

 - Don’t skip the sauce.
 Grilled veggies are good on their own, but a flavorful sauce can take them over the top.
 See below for my best suggestions!

-Grilled vegetables are one of my favorite summer cookout sides.
-If you already have the grill going for veggie burgers, mushroom burgers, or black bean burgers, putting on a few grilled vegetable kabobs is an easy way to complete the meal.
-These skewers would also be a yummy side with BBQ Jackfruit Sandwiches, Oyster Mushroom Po’ Boys, or a hearty salad like my couscous, orzo, pasta, or potato salad.
+Grilled vegetables are a delicious, easy grilling side dish.
+If you already have the grill going for veggie burgers, mushroom burgers, or black bean burgers, putting on a few grilled veggie kabobs is an easy way to complete the meal.
+These skewers would also be a perfect side with BBQ Jackfruit Sandwiches, Cauliflower Po’ Boys, or a hearty salad like my couscous, orzo, pasta, or potato salad.

 Alternatively, make them the main meal!
-Drizzle the finished grilled vegetables with tangy Greek salad dressing and serve them alongside lots of pita and tzatziki sauce.
+Drizzle the finished grilled vegetables with tangy Greek salad dressing, cilantro lime dressing, or chimichurri and serve them over quinoa or farro with tzatziki sauce and lots of pita.
 Not in the mood for tzatziki?
-Pesto, cilantro lime dressing, or chipotle sauce would all be great sauces to go with your kabobs.
+Pesto, hummus, or chipotle sauce would be delicious too.